Diversity and inclusion

 The BCBSRI Diversity Council is committed to promoting diversity, inclusion, and cultural competence for BCBSRI.
 The membership includes representatives from all divisions and layers of the organization.
 These associates, who reflect a broad spectrum of diversity, have pledged to help enhance awareness of diversity concerns, raise critical issues to the attention of the Office of Diversity & Inclusion, as well as provide the Office of Diversity & Inclusion with advice and guidance.

 Employee Business Resource Groups

-Employee business resource groups (ERGs) are employee networks structured around non-majority dimensions of diversity.
+Employee business resource groups (EBRGs) are employee networks structured around non-majority dimensions of diversity.
 Dimensions of diversity are traits that impact a person at home, work, and in society.
 Examples include gender, race and ethnicity, sexual orientation, generations, and physical ability.
-While ERGs are usually composed of associates with a shared dimension of diversity, all interested associates are welcome to participate.
-We recognize the importance of ERGs and their place within the organization.
-We currently have six active ERGs:
+While EBRGs are usually composed of associates with a shared dimension of diversity, all interested associates are welcome to participate.
+We recognize the importance of EBRGs and their place within the organization.
+We currently have six employee business resource groups (EBRGs):